Skip to main content

 console.log(Object.size(o)); //returns 3

-The final bit of the server.js file is the bit which sets up the websocket and makes sure that connections are accepted.
-The logic flow is that the user opens index.html, adds a username, that will in turn emit a message to the server that the player is ready, a deal button will be enabled, that gets 5 cards from the pack that we created in the code above.
+The final piece of server.js sets up the websocket and accepts connections.
+The flow: the user opens index.html, enters a username, emits a message to the server saying the player is ready, then a deal button is enabled that pulls 5 cards from the pack we created above.

 socket.on('connection', function (client) {